FarronF/limerick-council-meetings/meetings/2015/11/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 28 September 2015.md

 the death of Councillor O’Hanlon’s sister, Veronica (Ronnie) O’Connor.
 It was

-unanimously agreed to observe a minute’s silence as a mark of respect.--- 2
+unanimously agreed to observe a minute’s silence as a mark of respect.
+---
+2

 1.